Paying tax on cryptocurrencies

 - Finance

 Entrepreneurs can make use of crypto assets in a variety of ways.
-For example, you may want to invest in cryptos alongside your normal business.
-Or maybe you want to trade in cryptos as a business, offering customers the option of paying with Bitcoin, for example.
-Whatever you choose, you must pay taxes on cryptos.
-So, always include them in your tax return.
-Which tax you pay and how this works depends on your company’s legal form.
-Read here what you need to look out for.
+For example, you can invest in cryptos alongside your normal business.
+Or maybe you trade in cryptos.
+Either way, you must pay taxes on cryptos.
+Which tax you pay depends on your company’s legal form and activities.

-With a sole proprietorship, you can invest in cryptocurrencies in addition to your regular activities.
-For your income as a zzp’er, there is no difference between private money and business money.
-This means that investing in cryptos is taxed in box 3 of income tax.
+With an eenmanszaak (sole proprietorship), you can invest in cryptocurrencies in addition to your regular activities.
+Investing in cryptos is taxed in box 3 of income tax.
 Unless you actively trade cryptos.
-That is taxed in box 1.

 I actively trade cryptos

-You can also actively trade cryptos as a sole trader.
+You can also actively trade cryptos as an eenmanszaak.
 That means that your company wants to make a profit by buying and selling cryptos.
 The Belastingdienst (Netherlands Tax Administration) will then look at whether you are engaging in 'more than normal wealth ' (in Dutch).
 Or whether your activities belong to 'normal wealth management'.
 These are two different things.

-Normal wealth management is taxed in box 3.
-This box charges tax on income from savings and investments.
 For more than normal asset management, the profit is taxed in box 1.
-Box 1 charges tax on income from work and home.
+This box charges tax on your income from work and home.
+The profit on cryptos also counts in this.

 There is no hard line between 'normal' and 'more than normal' wealth management.
 The transition depends on: